ppy/osu-wiki/wiki/Help_Centre/en.md

 #### osu! freezes when I click a link or multiplayer map!

-**Make sure you are not running osu! in Windows compatibility mode, and that you also have a default web browser defined in your system settings.**
+**Please make sure you are not running osu! in Windows compatibility mode, and that you also have a default web browser defined in your system settings.**

 This issue is sometimes caused by an interaction with compatibility mode, and can also be caused by the game simply not finding a default browser to open the web page link with.

 ##### Is your game running under Windows compatibility mode?

-To check or change if your game is running in compatibility mode under Windows, try the following steps:
+To check or change if osu! is running in compatibility mode under Windows, try the following steps:

 1. Open your osu! installation folder and look for `osu!.exe`.
 2. Right click on `osu!.exe` and select `Properties` from the dropdown menu.